On minimal representation-infinite algebras: Abstract

 \section{Abstract}

 We consider finite dimensional basic associative algebras over an algebraically closed field and we classify those that are not distributive and minimal representation-infinite.
 As a consequence the number of isomorphism classes of all minimal representation-infinite algebras of any fixed dimension is finite and there are ${\bf Z}$-forms for these.
-We also make some mathematical and historical remarks on old and new results.
+We show that tame concealed algebras are minimal representation-infinite and that the classification of all minimal representation-infinite algebras would lead to a useless unreadable list.